 The Swiss National Science Foundation (SNSF) will receive a federal credit of around CHF 4.1 billion between 2021 and 2024.
 The SNSF is the most important federal instrument for promoting research and nurturing the next generation of scientists.
 The private foundation, which was set up in 1952, supports scientific research at universities and independent research institutes.
 The main thrust of the SNSF's activity is the financing of high-quality individual projects in the sphere of independent basic research.
 The promotion of young scientific talent is achieved through grants for future and advanced researchers as well as exchange programmes with various partner countries.
 The SNSF has also been assigned by the Federal Council and Parliament to carry out various research programmes:

 Innosuisse - Swiss Innovation Agency

-Innosuisse is the Swiss Confederation's promotional body for science-based innovation.
-Its mission is to build bridges between research and the market with the aim of supporting and accelerating innovation processes.
-It works as a catalyst for innovation by bringing companies into contact with research institutes via innovation projects.
-Its tasks also include supporting science-based entrepreneurship and founding and establishing science-based companies.
-Innosuisse also supports the utilisation of knowledge and the transfer of knowledge and technology between institutes of higher education, business and society.
+Innosuisse is the federal government's funding agency for science-based innovation for business and society.
+Its mission is to build a bridge between research and the market for the purpose of driving and accelerating innovation processes.
+As such, it acts as a catalyst for innovation by encouraging businesses and research institutions to work together on innovation projects.
+Its tasks also include supporting science-based entrepreneurship and the creation and development of science-based companies.
+Innosuisse also supports the use of knowledge as well as knowledge and technology transfer (KTT) between universities, businesses and society.